 This wonderful blog post explains Norwegian naming in great detail.

-Sadly he has not written very many blog posts.
+Sadly she has not written very many blog posts.

-I found it from this page at GENI which discusses Norwegian ancestry in detail.
+I found the original on this page at GENI which discusses Norwegian ancestry in detail.

 When I scan in documents I use a product called PaperPort for my Optical Character Reader (OCR – turns images of words into text that can be edited in a word processor) but it does not know about Norwegian characters.
 So it has been a lot of work for me to clean up the result of a Norwegian scan in order to use Google Translate on it.
 Needless to say, I was delighted to read that there is an online OCR program for Norwegian!
 Jim Bergquist, a fellow subscriber to the rootsweb Norway list, posted the step by step process to that group for translating farm book entries using this tool and he has given me permission to rephrase his method on this blog.
 Here it is: